 Students at the Institute may also participate in daily worship in Marquand Chapel.
-The chapel program is a partnership of Yale Divinity School and the Institute under the direction of two faculty members: Siobhán Garrigan, the Assistant Dean for Chapel, and Patrick Evans, the Senior Lecturer in the Practice of Sacred Music.
+The chapel program is a partnership of Yale Divinity School and the Institute under the direction of two faculty members: Siobhán Garrigan, the assistant dean for chapel, and Patrick Evans, the director of chapel music.
 It is rich in variety, and the ecumenical nature of the Institute and Divinity School is expressed in the leadership and content of the services.
 In keeping with the esteemed heritage of preaching at Yale and the Divinity School, sermons are offered twice a week by faculty, students, staff, and invited guests from beyond campus.
 On other days the rich symbolic, artistic, and musical possibilities of the Christian tradition are explored and developed.
-The assembly's song is supported by the Marquand Chapel Choir, the Marquand Gospel Choir (both groups supported by the Institute), two a cappella groups, the Faculty Singers, many and various soloists, and occasional ensembles.
+The assembly's song is supported by the Marquand Chapel Choir, the Marquand Gospel Choir, two a cappella groups, the Faculty Singers, many and various soloists, and occasional ensembles.
 Many avenues for musical leadership are open to the student body by volunteering, as are many avenues of leadership through the spoken word.